Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Proof Roadmap

 \end{lemma}

-Lemma~\ref{lemma:coefficient_iterative} simplifies the analysis of the feature learning in GCNs by reducing it to the examination of the discrete dynamical system expressed by equations \eqref{eq:update_initial}-\eqref{eq:update_omega1}.
-Our proof strategy emphasizes an in-depth evaluation of the coefficient values $\gamma_{j,r}^{(t)},\overline{\rho}_{j,r,i}^{(t)}, \underline{\rho}_{j,r,i}^{(t)}$ throughout the training.
+Lemma~\ref{lemma:coefficient_iterative} simplifies the analysis of feature learning in GCNs by reducing it to the examination of the discrete dynamical system defined by Equations (\ref{eq:update_gamma1} - \ref{eq:update_omega1}).
+Our proof strategy emphasizes an in-depth evaluation of the coefficient values $\gamma_{j,r}^{(t)},\overline{\rho}_{j,r,i}^{(t)}, \underline{\rho}_{j,r,i}^{(t)}$ throughout the training process.